 If you are like most product manufacturers, then you most likely have two distinct teams with two distinct systems managing your product data and your website.
 The first team is made up of engineers and technical experts, who use product configuration software and CAD to update, refine, and maintain your product data.
 The second is your marketing experts and website designers, who use a content management system (CMS) — like WordPress or Wix — to manage your website’s look, feel, navigation, and user experience.
 If these two groups, their partners, and their tools aren’t communicating to each other, then you’re not set up for success.

 Imagine a buyer who comes to your website and orders 2000 rivets.
-There are only 1000 in stock, but the order still gets placed because there was no communication or content anywhere on your site to provide the accurate data.
+There are only 1000 in stock, but the order still gets placed because there was no communication or content anywhere on your site to provide accurate data.
 Now you have to unfortunately let the customer know the bad news and communicate to your partner they also missed out on the opportunity.

 Inaccurate product data is an issue that creates uncertainty and affects the trustworthiness of your brand.
 Additionally, you can't sell what users don't know you have.
 Knowing how much stock is available, how and when it gets shipped — and keeping that data up to date is key to inventory management and keeping your operations running smoothly.
-When there's a new product available, are your online systems able to handle in the influx of demand?
+When there's a new product available, are your online systems able to handle the influx of demand?
 Do your users even know there's been a change in your product inventory?
-The same rapport you have with your partners over the phone and in-person needs to be present on your website, reflected through accurate product data.
-But miscommunication in the availability of products and a lack of understanding of the supplier-distributor relationship leads to issues with your partners, issues for them with their partners — and ultimately lack of revenue for you.
+The same rapport you have with your partners over the phone and in-person needs to be present on your website reflected through accurate product data.
+Miscommunication about the availability of products and a lack of understanding of the supplier-distributor relationship leads to issues with your partners, issues for them with their partners — and ultimately lack of revenue for you.

 What Do B2B Buyers Want?

 Buying habits are no longer the same as they were a few years ago.
 An online presence and eCatalog are not enough — even ISO standards are not enough to get specified.
-According to a recent Forrester Research Report, “By a factor of three to one, B2B buyers want to self-educate versus talk to sales representatives to learn about products and services.
+According to a recent Forrester Research Report, “By a factor of three to one, B2B buyers want to self-educate versus talking to sales representatives to learn about products and services.
 In addition, a majority of B2B buyers now say that buying online is more convenient than buying from a salesperson.”

-This process of self-education can be incredibly difficult and time consuming, but it's a buyer habit that creates an opportunity for you to create a sale.
+This process of self-education can be incredibly difficult and time-consuming, but it's a buyer habit that creates an opportunity for you to create a sale.
 The easier you can make their jobs, the more likely it is for buyers to spec you into their projects.
 Most manufacturer websites include product information at a basic level.
 As an industry professional, you know that “basic” isn’t found in the vocabulary of engineers, designers, and procurement managers — they thrive on comprehensive product data like CAD models and drawings.